Official-MoonDao/docusaurus/docs/faq.md

 ### What do I get in exchange for staking MOONEY?

 Staking gives you governance inside of the community.
 [Our treasury](https://dashboard.moondao.com/#/treasury) is co-governed by all the stakers.
 All our financial decisions are approved by them.
 You can vote on proposals [here](http://vote.moondao.com).
-Those that have 250,000 vMOONEY (vMOONEY = voting MOONEY) can [submit proposals](https://discord.com/channels/914720248140279868/1034923662442254356) directly to the community, otherwise you’ll need a co-signer with 250k vMOONEY.
+Those that have 250,000+ voting power can [submit proposals](https://discord.com/channels/914720248140279868/1034923662442254356) directly to the community, otherwise you’ll need a co-signer with 250,000+ voting power.

 ### How is my voting power calculated?

-We take the square root of your vMOONEY balance.
+We take the square root of your staked balance.
 This is known as quadratic voting.
 To prevent people from making multiple accounts we use sybil resistance with [Gitcoin Passports](https://passport.gitcoin.co/).
 To vote, make sure your wallet has a valid Gitcoin passport (note: Passports resets every 3 months so make sure you re-do your stamps each quarter).
 We ask that you have a Google Account, Twitter account, Discord Account, and an ETH wallet with at least 1 txn that has existed for over 30 days.

 ### What are the mission and values of the community?